-In February 2016, the FASB issued a new standard requiring that the rights and obligations arising from leases be recognized on the balance sheet by recording a right-of-use asset and corresponding lease liability.
+In February 2016, the Financial Accounting Standards Board (FASB) issued a new standard requiring that the rights and obligations arising from leases be recognized on the balance sheet by recording a right-of-use (ROU) asset and corresponding lease liability.
 The new standard also requires qualitative and quantitative disclosures to understand the amount, timing, and uncertainty of cash flows arising from leases, as well as significant management estimates utilized.
-The standard is effective for interim and annual periods beginning after December 15, 2018, and requires a modified retrospective adoption.
-We are currently assessing the impact of this standard on our financial condition and results of operations.
+The standard is effective for interim and annual periods beginning after December 15, 2018 and requires a modified retrospective adoption.
+We have substantially completed the process of collecting and analyzing the Company's lease contracts and have selected a leasing software system.
+Our lease accounting software implementation efforts are ongoing.
+While our assessment of the standard remains open, the standard may have a material impact on the Company's Condensed Consolidated Balance Sheets due to the requirement to recognize lease ROU assets and corresponding liabilities related to leases on the Company's Condensed Consolidated Balance Sheets.

-In August 2017, the FASB issued a new standard intended to improve and simplify certain aspects of the accounting for hedges.
-The new standard is intended to more closely align hedge accounting with companies' risk management strategies, simplify the application of hedge accounting, and increase transparency as to the scope and results of hedging programs.
-It also amends the presentation and disclosure requirements and changes how companies assess effectiveness.
-The standard is effective for interim and annual periods beginning after December 15, 2018 with early adoption permitted.
+In June 2016, the FASB issued a new standard intended to improve reporting requirements specific to loans, receivables and other financial instruments.
+The new standard requires that credit losses be reported based on expected losses compared to the current incurred loss model.
+The new standard also requires enhanced disclosure of credit risk associated with respective assets.
+The standard is effective for interim and annual periods beginning after December 15, 2019 with early adoption permitted.
 We are currently assessing the impact of this standard on our financial condition and results of operations.

-In February 2018, the FASB issued a new standard that would permit entities to make a one time reclassification from accumulated other comprehensive income (AOCI) to retained earnings for the stranded tax effectives resulting from the newly enacted corporate tax rates under the Tax Cuts and Jobs Act (the "Act"), effective for the year ended December 31, 2017.
+In February 2018, the FASB issued a new standard that would permit entities to make a one time reclassification from accumulated other comprehensive income (AOCI) to retained earnings for the stranded tax effects resulting from the newly enacted corporate tax rates under the Tax Cuts and Jobs Act (the Tax Act), effective for the year ended December 31, 2017.
 The amount of the reclassification is calculated on the basis of the difference between the historical tax rate and newly enacted tax rate.
 The standard is effective for interim and annual periods beginning after December 15, 2018 with early adoption permitted.
-We are currently assessing the impact of this standard on our financial condition and results of operations.
+We are currently assessing the impact of this standard on our financial condition.